 Drugs to Your Doorstep: Get 50 Generic Medications for $5/Month From Amazon

-Striving to compete with America’s biggest pharmacy chains, Amazon is launching a $5-a-month prescription plan in which Amazon Prime members get as many drugs as they need from a roster of 50 generic medications.
+Striving to compete with America’s biggest pharmacy chains, Amazon launched a $5-a-month prescription plan in which Amazon Prime members get as many drugs as they need from a roster of 50 generic medications.

 The medications in question are used to treat more than 80 chronic medical conditions like high blood pressure, high cholesterol, anxiety, acid reflux, diabetes and even male pattern baldness.

 In addition to costing only $5 a month, the medications are delivered to your home for free, Amazon says.

 This new prescription benefit, called RxPass, is Amazon’s latest effort to expand its reach in health care.
 In the pharmacy industry in particular, Amazon is trying to lure pharmacy customers away from its main competitors — CVS, Walgreens and Walmart.